ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 **Option B: Connect via Remote Desktop.** Launch a minimal [OnDemand Remote Desktop session](https://docs.ycrc.yale.edu/clusters-at-yale/access/ood-remote-desktop) (we suggest the following options: devel partition with 1 CPU, 8 GB RAM, up to 6 hours runtime).
 Then run `ycrc_launch_cryosparc.sh` from a terminal window within the desktop environment.
 Once cryoSPARC starts running, the GUI will automatically open in firefox.

+!!! info
     - Use your Yale email and 'Password123' (installer default password) to log onto the cryoSPARC GUI.

     - Note that these methods have different pros and cons.
 While **option A** provides a more fluid and seamless interface, **option B** may be more reliable under certain circumstances.

     - Also note that once cryoSPARC has started, you may close Remote Desktop sessions and browser windows at any time; your cryoSPARC jobs will continue undisturbed.
 Thereafter, reconnect to the cryoSPARC GUI by running `ycrc_launch_cryosparc.sh` again, using either of options A or B.

     - For more detailed connection info and instructions, use `ycrc_launch_cryosparc.sh -v`.

 ## Run CryoSPARC Jobs
 3. **Submit job** : Once you start the cryoSPARC job submission process by clicking on `Submit job` in the job builder, the cryosparc GUI will prompt you to choose a compute lane that individual jobs will be submitted to.
 YCRC has set up the following lanes for your use: `cpu`, `gpu`, `gpu_devel` as well as `priority_cpu` and `priority_gpu` if you have purchased [priority tier access](/clusters-at-yale/job-scheduling/priority-tier/).